otterscan/otterscan/docs/config.md

 {
   "branding": {
     "siteName": "Otterscan",
+    "networkTitle": "Holesky Testnet",
     "hideAnnouncements": false
   }
 }
 ```

 * `siteName`: Sets the name displayed on the home page, header, and page titles.
+* `networkTitle`: If set, adds an additional name to page titles.
 * `hideAnnouncements`: If set to true, hides new feature announcements from the home page.

 ### Logo